VladStoyanoff/WaveConverter/README.md

 ![Instr_Amplifier](https://github.com/VladStoyanoff/Wave_Converter/blob/main/Screenshots/Instr_Amplifier.png)

 Alpha wave signals are 15-50 uV so we need a lot of amplification in the circuit to reach the range in which the ADC reads.
 An instrumentation amplifier takes as its inputs 2 voltages, and outputs the difference between the two multiplied by some gain given by: G = 1 + (50.5 kOhm)/R, where R is the total resistance between pin 1 and 8.
 With this converter we use only 1 amplifier with a set gain of ~91, because Open Scope MZ cannot generate waves with an amplitude as low as the ones from the brain.
-To make it as realistic as possible, we generate a wave with an amplitude of 2.7 mV - this is the amplitude that you would have if you amplified a wave with an amplitude of 30uV with another amplifier with a set gain of ~91.
+To make it as realistic as possible, we generate a wave with a Vpp of 5.4 mV.
+2.7 mV is the amplitude that you would have if you amplified a wave with an amplitude of 30uV with another amplifier with a set gain of ~91.
 So realistically, if you have good measuring equipment, all you need to add is another amplifier that's the same as this one to the circuit.

 ## High Pass Filter (Fc = 7.2 Hz, gain = 1)